What is Play Therapy?

 How much do Space 2 Contemplate Services cost?

-Payment is currently required prior to meeting in the first instance and is then billed weekly or monthly in the case of longer-term work.
+Payment is currently required either prior to or shortly after meeting in the first instance and is then billed weekly or monthly in the case of longer-term work.

 How frequent is therapy?

-It is helpful to have therapy weekly at the same time/day for continuity.
+It is helpful to have therapy weekly at the same time/day for continuity but if this is an issue we can discuss this further to see what might work well.

 Many people naturally recover from difficult events but sometimes our minds get a bit stuck and/or we can be left with emotional difficulties that influence our daily lives e.g. anxiety or anger.
 We would like to leave difficult memories behind, but they seem to haunt us and get in the way.
 At such times it can be helpful to have some therapy to move forwards.